GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

     -   Configure network and subnetwork and region with the information you recorded when creating the network.
 In this example it's `forseti`, `forseti-subnet1` and `us-east4` respectively.

-        Note: If your organization is set up to use shared networks, you can instead use a network in your host project and populate the `network_project` accordingly.
-Typically, because the Forseti toolset should be contained to GCP an isolated project / network combo is appropriated - also note that you will need to pass the `-f` flag to the helper script on the previous step.
+    If your organization is set up to use shared networks, you can instead use a network in your host project and populate the `network_project` accordingly.
+Typically, because the Forseti toolset should be contained to GCP, an isolated project/network combination is appropriate.
+Also note that in this case you would need to pass the `-f` flag to the helper script in the previous section.

-1. Add to the bottom of the `terraform.tfvars` the following line:
+1. Add the following line to the end of the `terraform.tfvars` file:

         private = true

-1. Your file should look somewhat like the following:
+1. Your file should look like the following:

         project_id = "forseti-project-id"
         org_id     = "111111111111"